ugent-library/handle-server-api/README.md

 Temporary rest api that directly

-inserts data into mysql of handle server
+inserts data into postgres of handle server

 # Build requirements